 - It explains many psychological conditions.
 Psychologists like to diagnose and treat various neuroses and psychoses.
 I have focused on analyzing how the mind works when it is functioning properly, which also provides a clue as to what has gone wrong when a syndrome strikes.

 - It includes fundamental aspects of MBTI® (the Myers-Briggs Type Indicator) as a subset.
 The MBTI® categories are viewed as mental splits which must be integrated—at great personal cost—in order to achieve mental wholeness.

 - It helps to understand history.
 Many years ago, I first read A Study in History, by Arnold Toynbee.
-While Toynbee came up with a number of significant concepts, it appears that the theory of mental symmetry allows you to go much further with the analysis of history.
+While Toynbee came up with a number of significant concepts, the theory of mental symmetry allows one to go much further with the analysis of history.

 - It can be used to explain the philosophy of science.
-In an appendix to my book, I analyze Quine's Web of Belief in extensive detail.
+Quine's Web of Belief is analyzed in detail in the Appendix to God, Theology & Cognitive Modules.
 Mental symmetry looks at the cognitive basis for scientific thought and extends this method to the subjective and the nonmaterial.
 Saying this another way, mental symmetry suggests how one can escape the materialism of scientism without abandoning the rational thought of science.

 - It provides a rational, discussable basis for morality.
 According to mental symmetry, the ultimate personal goal is to achieve mental wholeness, which simply means having all seven mental modes working together in harmony.
 In essence, mental symmetry adds cognitive details to Kant's categorical imperative.

 - It makes it possible to analyze religion.
 The cognitive science of religion analyzes folk religion but avoids theology.
 Mental symmetry uses a similar but extended approach to analyze folk religion, theology, and the cognitive science of religion.
 After all, a good cognitive theory should be able to analyze both the topic being studied and the researcher doing the studying.